Larraine Cox

 I currently have some availability and would be happy to arrange a free, informal chat by phone, Zoom, or in person (if you're local to WA7) so we can get a sense of whether we’d be a good fit.
 You’re welcome to ask any questions, and I’ll do the same.
 No pressure, just a chance to explore.

 I enjoy working with both experienced practitioners and trainees.
-Whether you're looking for regular individual supervision, a supportive supervision group, or something more flexible to fit your training requirements, I’d be glad to talk it through with you.
+Whether you're looking for regular individual supervision, a supportive supervision group or, something more flexible to fit your training requirements, I’d be glad to talk it through with you.

-I’m collaborative, practical, and empathic, with a good sense of humour and many years of experience to support you through whatever arises in your work.
+I’m collaborative, practical and empathic, with a good sense of humour and many years of experience to support you through whatever arises in your work.

 If we do connect, here’s something to consider: Would you feel comfortable bringing me a “daft” question or a difficult day?
 If the answer’s yes, then we may be a good match.